JohnPolvorosa/MobDevAssignment1/README.md

 #100553007

-Open Project "PizzaTest" as New Project
+Open Project "A1" as New Project

 Launch